 - Data will be sent to the server in encrypted form.

-NOTE: Only WTMA - web authorization page and mobile application will be able decrypt data received from mobile device.
+NOTE: Only WTMA - web authorization page and mobile application will be able to decrypt data received from mobile device.

-To use new feature, WTMA application must be deployed to the server and users have to download our mobile application to their mobile phones.
+To use the new feature, WTMA application must be deployed to the server and users have to download our mobile application to their mobile phones.